plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 Applications commonly use approaches such as:

-- one Error Message at a time
+* one Error Message at a time
-- all Error Messages displayed together
+* all Error Messages displayed together
-- a native browser tooltip
+* a native browser tooltip
-- a popup, alert, or popover
+* a popup, alert, or popover
-- an error icon that reveals messages on interaction
+* an error icon that reveals messages on interaction
-- application-specific components or notifications
+* application-specific components or notifications

 This section separates the common work from those presentation choices.
 We'll:

-- generate reusable HTML for one or multiple Error Messages
+* generate reusable HTML for one or multiple Error Messages
-- generate plain text for native browser tooltips
+* generate plain text for native browser tooltips
-- build an inline Error Display
+* build an inline Error Display
-- show an error icon with a native tooltip
+* show an error icon with a native tooltip
-- attach a native tooltip to the container around an editor
+* attach a native tooltip to the container around an editor
-- show how the same generated HTML can be handed to a UI-library popup, alert, or popover
+* show how the same generated HTML can be handed to a UI-library popup, alert, or popover

-These are intentionally different presentations of the same `issuesFound` data.
-Their Presentation Functions decide how the messages appear; the Dispatcher Function does not change.

 Most Field Error Displays have two parts: